-The Best Stand Up Paddle Boards for 2017
+The Best Stand Up Paddle Boards (SUPs) of 2018

 Analysis and Award Winners

-While we tested the 11' version of the Kraken, it is also available in 10'3", 9'9", and 9'3" versions.
-While these shorter boards will have reduced glide performance, slightly less stability, and a lower maximum weight capacity, they do retail for about $50, $100, and $250 less, respectively.
+While we tested the 11-foot version of the Kraken, it is also available in 10'3", 9'9", and 9'3" versions.
+While these shorter boards will have reduced glide performance, slightly less stability and a lower maximum weight capacity, they do retail for about $50, $100 and $250 less, respectively.
 These shorter versions of the Kraken might be a great option for a more experienced or smaller paddler who is shopping on a tighter budget.